 If you’re a parent, grandparent, or other guardian who cares for a child, you’re probably already thinking about the child’s future.
 A large number of our clients are “generational” since we often work with clients’ children or grandchildren on their own wealth management needs.
-Many of our clients appreciate the generational relationship that exists when working with our firm, as this helps ensure that their loved ones establish their own financial lives.

 We encourage families to begin contributing and saving early in a child’s life for their college education.
 There are a variety of ways to save for college, including the implementation of a 529 plan.
 Your John G. Ullman & Associates Advisor will work with you to explain available options and determine your best course of action.
 Our goal is to help you determine how to save for your financial contribution towards your child’s education, without jeopardizing your retirement goals.
 Proper planning can help ensure you are comfortably able to do both.

 Every parent wants what’s best for their child.
 With that in mind, there are various things you need to consider when helping your child select the right college to attend.
 Many parents feel that there’s a level of prestige in sending their child to a “good school.”
 While that could be true, there are considerations that go far beyond an institution’s prestigious reputation.
 It’s important to consider the cost of tuition and the type of degree your child desires.
 Depending on their chosen field, an advanced degree might be required which would result in continued tuition and housing fees beyond the time it takes to earn an undergraduate degree.
-Therefore, you may need to consider whether or not making additional investments toward advanced degrees will result in greater potential earnings for your child.

 If you don’t have a 529 fund, or don’t have enough in the plan to cover the total cost of tuition, you may require a student loan to pay for your child’s education.
 There are two types of student loans: federal and private.
 Most student loans are of the federal type.
 Federal loans can be subsidized (interest does not accrue while your student is in college) or unsubsidized.
 A student’s total financial aid package might also include scholarships, grants, or work-study opportunities.
 Your John G. Ullman & Associates Advisor can guide you on which types of loans might be available, their tax and repayment implications, and help select the option that’s best for you.